 What is a ureterocele?

-A ureterocele is a swelling at the end of the ureter that stops or limits urine flow into the bladder.
+A ureterocele is a cystic dilation at the end of the ureter that stops or limits urine flow into the bladder.
 The urine then backs up in the kidney, causing it to swell like a water balloon.
 This condition affects girls more often than boys and is present at birth.

 In normal development, a child has two kidneys, and ureters drain urine from the kidneys to the bladder.
 Different types of ureteroceles exist, and each has a distinct presentation, causes different concerns and has unique treatments.